amanbasu/amanbasu.github.io/index.md

 *I am very passionate about [Body Building and Fitness](/bodybuilding).*

 ## Research Interest
-Application of Deep Learning and Computer Vision in the domain of Medical Imaging, Nuclear Physics, and Signal Processing.
+Applications of Deep Learning and Computer Vision in the domain of Medical Imaging, Nuclear Physics, and Autonomous Driving.

 ## Volunteering Experience
 - **Teaching Assistant** for Nvidia DLI Workshop - topics on Computer Vision, DL for multiple data types, and CUDA programming under <a target="_blank" href="https://technology.nirmauni.ac.in/author/priyanka/">Dr. Priyanka Sharma</a> at Mahindra École Centrale, Hyderabad, India.